Casadilego

 Elisa Coclite (born 22 March 2003), known professionally as Casadilego, is an Italian singer, most known for winning the fourteenth season of the Italian talent show X Factor.
 Her stage name literally means Lego-House, after the Ed Sheeran's song of the same name.

-Biography

 Early life

 Elisa Coclite was born in 2003 and grew up in Montorio al Vomano.
 Her father is the jazz pianist Massimiliano Coclite.

+Career

-2020–present: X Factor Italia and career
+2020–present: X Factor Italia and career debut

 She won the fourteenth edition of the Italian version of the X Factor in 2020, with her single "Vittoria" co-written by Mara Sattei.
 During the third live show on 12 November 2020, she also performed her second single entitled "Lontanissimo".
 On 11 December 2020, one day after the finale, she released her debut EP Casadilego.

 Together with Francesco Renga, she performed Ornella Vanoni's "Una ragione di più" during the third evening of the Sanremo Music Festival 2021.
 On 16 July 2021, she released her first single after X Factor, entitled "Millepiani".

+In 2022, she starred as the lead in the coming-of-age film My Soul Summer, directed by Fabio Mollo.

+In 2023, Casadilego was selected to be part of the cast of the Italian version of the musical Lazarus by David Bowie.
+The production was directed by Valter Malosti, with Manuel Agnelli in the leading role.